openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 sendRequest(code: number, data: MessageParcel, reply: MessageParcel, options: MessageOption): boolean

 Sends a **MessageParcel** message to the remote process in synchronous or asynchronous mode.
-If **options** is the asynchronous mode, a promise will be fulfilled immediately and the reply message does not contain any content.
+If asynchronous mode is set in **options**, a promise will be fulfilled immediately and the reply message does not contain any content.
 If synchronous mode is set in **options** , a promise will be fulfilled when the response to **sendRequest** is returned, and the reply message contains the returned information.

 **System capability**: SystemCapability.Communication.IPC.Core